jcmoraisjr/haproxy-ingress/README.md

 service account.
 This behavior can be changed using `--kubeconfig` argument that reference a kubeconfig file with master endpoint and credentials.
 This is a mandatory argument if the controller is deployed outside of the Kubernetes cluster.

+### max-old-config-files

+Everytime a configuration change need to update HAProxy, a configuration file is rewritten even if dynamic update is used.
+By default the same file is recreated and the old configuration is lost.
+Use `--max-old-config-files` to configure after how much files Ingress controller should start to remove old configuration files.
+If `0`, the default value, a single `haproxy.cfg` is used.

 ### rate-limit-update